javiereguiluz/Cupon/README.md

   1. Create a new sample database and configure its credentials in `app/config/parameters.ini` file
   2. Create the schema: `php app/console doctrine:schema:create`
   3. Initialize the ACL tables: `php app/console init:acl`
-  4. Load data fixtures: `php app/console doctrine:fixtures:load` (if you get *Truncating table with foreign keys fails* exception, execute the following command: `php app/console doctrine:fixtures:load --append`)
+  4. Load data fixtures with the following commands:
+    * `php app/console doctrine:fixtures:load` if you want to load the complete fixtures for the finished application (with all the ACL and security-related properties).
+If you get *Truncating table with foreign keys fails* exception, execute the following command: `php app/console doctrine:fixtures:load --append`
+    * `php app/console doctrine:fixtures:load --fixtures=app/Resources` if you want to load the simplified version of fixtures.
+Use this if you are developing the application and need simple fixtures without any ACL and security-related properties.
   5. Dump web assets with Assetic: `php app/console assetic:dump --env=prod --no-debug`
   6. Ensure that `web/uploads/images/` directory has write permissions.